SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    /> basicRect's origin is (\(basicRect.origin.x), \(basicRect.origin.y)) and its size is (\(basicRect.size.width), \(basicRect.size.height))
    </ basicRect's origin is (0.0, 0.0) and its size is (0.0, 0.0)

-The second initializer, ``init origin size``, is the same as the memberwise initializer that the structure would have received if it did not have its own custom initializers.
+The second ``Rect`` initializer, ``init origin size``, is functionally the same as the memberwise initializer that the structure would have received if it did not have its own custom initializers.
 This initializer simply assigns the ``origin`` and ``size`` argument values to the appropriate stored properties: